fotock/Developing-iOS-8-Apps-with-Swift/Lecture10.md

 object: view.window)
 ```

-The event here is UIKeyboardDidShowNotification.!
+The event here is UIKeyboardDidShowNotification.

 The object is the one who is causing the even to happen (our MVC’s view’s window).!
 ```swift